CHANGES

 - Year 867, somewhere underground:

 Even the brand-new radio equipment seems not to be working.
 Probably out of range so far underground.
 No response, no reinforcements.
+The boy stops, leaning on a wall, on a smaller alley; panting, quite excited, trying to better control his breathing.
+He looks around tactically.
+There are no signs of those guards, just pure silence.
 Maybe he can breathe safely now, and just keep going.
+The teen goes back to walking, leisurely crossing back into the market.
 But never underestimate your enemies.
 And don't forget the power of the good old vocal cords.
-It seems that shouting is still effective, and not out of range; and so is the old police whistle, not to mention the commotion already made in the underground city streets.
+It seems that shouting is still effective, and not out of range; and so is the old police whistle.
+There they come again, he can count eight, perhaps ten now.
+The teen sprints once more as the guards shout and fire their whistles incredibly loudly after him.
+The boy smiles.
+A commotion is already forming in the market as they all race through the Underground City streets.

-"I'm already moving," he answers, still running, one more time, gaining speed again.
-He waves goodbye to the old man.
+"I'm already moving," the teen cuts his uncle short, still running, gaining speed once again.
+Passing faster by his dear uncle Levi, shooting up that street.
+He turns and waves goodbye to the old man.
 "See you soon!"
+He shouts cheerfully and quite charmingly.

-He stops.
-Completely cornered, with nowhere to go.
+He then looks around, surprised.
+It seems in all that reflection he was unable to notice how the guards were gaining on him.
+The teen is completely cornered, with nowhere to go.
 Putting his hands up, he looks all those guards in their faces.
-Some show up in the buildings around, two in the right building, one in the left; at his back there's a wall, right in front of him were eight more guards and four more arriving, guns aimed.
+Some show up in the buildings around, two in the right building, one in the left; at his back there's that large wall, right in front of him were eight guards and four more arriving, all with guns aimed.
 There's no escaping it now.
 A tall guard gestures so some can position themselves around him, just to make sure the boy is completely surrounded.

-The boy notices these guards are way better dressed than the soldiers you would see underground, with better equipment and better weapons.
-They are Royal Guards.
+The boy notices these guards are way better dressed and much better equipped than the soldiers he would see in the Underground.
+They have a much nicer uniform and much shinier weapons, these are Royal Guards.

-"Her Majesty, The Queen, has a quarrel with you," the tall man says while gesturing and moving his hand down to properly position his gun.
-He is aiming his gun with precision at the young boy.
+"Her Majesty, The Queen, has a quarrel with you," the tall man says while gesturing for the others and then moving his hand down to properly position his gun.
+He is aiming his shiny rifle with strong precision at the young boy.

-From the roof of a building down the street on the left, a flock of birds rises up rapidly, clumsily knocking on the tower bell.
+From the roof of a building down the street to their left, a large flock of crows rises up rapidly, clumsily knocking on the tower bell.
 The loud and unexpected haunting sound attracts the attention of the guards.
 And as they come back to their senses, the boy is gone.

 End of prologue - "The Chase"